Table of Contents

 1. Introduction

 Companies in India may be struck off by the Registrar of Companies (RoC) for various reasons, including non-commencement of business or failure to comply with statutory filings.
 However, struck-off companies have the option to seek revival through the National Company Law Tribunal (NCLT).
-This guide provides a detailed overview of the revival process, applicable laws, and necessary documentation.
+This guide provides a detailed overview of the revival of struck-off companies, applicable laws, and necessary documentation.

 2. Difference Between Striking Off and Winding Up